uagarwal123/IKEA_MAST_thesis/README.md

   parses the response into binary verdicts for all 14 failure modes, with token cost and latency.

+- **`experiments/stage1_llm_judge/`** — the experiment, run as two notebooks in order:
-- **`experiments/stage1_llm_judge/`** — the main benchmarking notebook.
-Runs one or more judge configurations (defined in `config.yaml`) over the MAD trace dataset and evaluates predictions against the annotations, reporting accuracy, precision, recall, F1, and Cohen's kappa per failure mode, with bootstrapped confidence intervals.
-Outputs are saved to `saved_results/` (predictions, per-mode metrics, summary), with checkpointing so interrupted runs resume.
+  - **(1) judge run** — runs the judge configurations defined in `config.yaml` over the MAD trace dataset, evaluates predictions against the annotations, and saves per-trace predictions, per-mode metrics, and a summary to `saved_results/` (with checkpointing so interrupted runs resume).
+  - **(2) analysis** — reads those saved CSVs and builds the cross-model comparison table (per-mode F1, macro/micro F1, kappa with bootstrapped CIs, cost, latency) and a quality-vs-cost figure comparing the judge configurations.

 - **`prompts/`** — the failure-mode definitions and few-shot examples fed to the judge.